 To apply to our institution, please complete a VSLO application for your preferred electives and dates.
 For more information on VSLO, please visit the AAMC Visiting Student Learning Opportunities application system or contact VSLO at (202) 478-9878.

-At this time, the Pritzker School of Medicine is only accepting domestic visiting student applications.
-We are not accepting students from US-affiliated medical schools located in other countries (e.g., Ben Gurion or Sackler Schools of Medicine).
+At this time, the Pritzker School of Medicine is accepting international visiting student applications from US-affiliated medical schools located in other countries.

 - Visiting students may not receive both compensation and elective credit for the same clinical elective experience

 - The visiting student's stay at the University will in no way constitute matriculation at the University of Chicago